 Podgorica 81000, Montenegro

 This was the only bookstore we could find in the Montenegrin capital of Podgorica with the criminally short time we had.
-It’s a gorgeous store, flooded with light and books in both English and Montenegrin.
+It’s a gorgeous store, flooded with light.
+Gradska Podgorica stocks books in both English and Montenegrin.
 Located in the middle of the central shopping district, Gradska is an easy bookstore to find.

-X-Factor: Their classics section was unusually diverse, and included works by popular authors that are typically harder to find.
+X-Factor: Their classics section was unusually diverse.
+The collection included works by popular authors that are typically harder to find.
 For example, they didn’t have 1984 by George Orwell, but they did have Homage to Catalonia, another lesser-known work by Orwell.

 Njegoĺąeva, Cetinje, Montenegro

 I’ll be honest, the main reason for including this bookstore is the town of Cetinje.
-It’s an absolute must-visit if you’re in Montenegro, filled with quaint streets, incredible historical sights and beautiful views.
+It’s an absolute must-visit if you’re in Montenegro!
+The city is filled with quaint streets, incredible historical sights and beautiful views.
 Luca is an example of a more typical Montenegrin bookstore.
-Not only does it stock fiction, but it also sells stationery and school supplies.
+It stocks a range of fiction, along with stationery and school supplies.

 X-Factor: If you need to stock up on basic art supplies, notebooks or stationery, Luca has got you covered!